Key Contacts

 Annual Assessment Information

 A GUM trainee has a range of work-based assessments to complete - including mini-CEX, DOPs, CBDs and MSFs.
 Progression through training is assessed at ARCPs on an annual basis.
-Further information about the GUM curriculum requirements is available through the JRCPTB website.
+Further information about the GUM curriculum requirements is available through the JRCPTB website and STASHH.

 The standard length of training for a GUM trainee is 4 years (full-time).